akinyiv/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3- Function that checks for lowercase character.
 4- Function that checks for alphabetic character.
 5- Function that prints the sign of a number.
+6- Function that computes the absolute value of an integer.